-Community Health Ambassadors Internship Program was started in 2014 with grant from the National Medical Fellowships (NMF).
-Now in its 4th year in 2017, the program aimed to empower African American youth by training them to serve as ambassadors of health and wellness within their family and broader community.
+Community Health Ambassadors Internship Program was started in 2014 by two medical students, who received scholarships from National Medical Fellowships, as part of the California Community Service-Learning Program.
+Now in its 6th year in 2019, the program aimed to empower African American youth by training them to serve as ambassadors of health and wellness within their family and broader community.
 All of the students in the program are pursuing their goal to become a physician or pharmacists.

-Students will engage in skill building and community health education and promotion, for 12 sessions over 5 weeks.
-The program will culminate in the Ambassadors presenting a pertinent preventative health topic at a community site of their choosing.
-Ambassadors will also be connected with a physician or pharmacist mentor who will assist them in preparing to apply to medical school.
+Students will engage in skill building and community health education and promotion, over 5 weeks.
+The program will culminate in the Ambassadors presenting a pertinent health topic of their choosing.
+Ambassadors will also be connected with physician and medical students who will advise and assist them in preparing for medical school.

-Thank you for their support and participation in making the Community Health Ambassadors Internship Program the best community service learning experience.
+Thank you to the following for your support and participation in making the 2018 Community Health Ambassadors Internship Program the best community service learning experience.

 - Dr. Kathryn E. Malone

 - Dr. Alden McDonald

 - Dr. Cheryl Scott

 - American Heart Association HeartShare CPR AED Training Program

 - Mitch & Kate Roth, Founder & CEO, Maximum Flavor Media